andres20980/kasten-docs/docs/operating.md

 Veeam Kasten currently supports deployments running on the following certified Kubernetes distributions and respective OpenShift versions:

-Note : Veeam Kasten also does not support distributions/versions that have been declared 'End of Life' status as defined by their respective entity/community/vendor (in other words, distributions/versions for which maintenance is not provided anymore by their supporting entity/community/vendor).
+Veeam Kasten does not support distribution versions that
+    are no longer actively supported by their respective vendor or community.

 | Kubernetes | RedHat Openshift | Notes | 1.32 |  | Respective OpenShift version is not supported yet |
 | :---: | :---: | :---: | :---: | :---: | :---: |